GET /api/v1/users

 String | No |

-Searches for users with a supported filtering expression for most properties.
-Okta recommends using this parameter for search for best performance.
 This operation supports pagination.
 Use an ID lookup for records that you update to ensure your results contain the latest data.
-Property names in the search parameter are case sensitive, whereas operators (
+Returned users include those with the Property names in the search parameter are case sensitive, whereas operators ( This operation requires URL encoding.
+See Special characters.
+This operation searches many properties:

 You can also use You can search properties that are arrays.
 If any element matches the search term, the entire array (object) is returned.
 Okta follows the SCIM Protocol Specification for searching arrays.
 You can search multiple arrays, multiple values in an array, as well as using the standard logical and filtering operators.
-See Filter. |
+See Filter.
+Searches for users can be filtered by the following operators: |

 How to start integrating